 Taxability of Tuition Remission for Employees

-Alfred University offers employees and their families the opportunity to purse higher education free of charge.
+Alfred University offers employees and their families the opportunity to pursue higher education free of charge.
 This exceptional benefit is offered for both undergraduate and graduate coursework.
 While undergraduate tuition remission is generally not taxed for employees of education institutions, the Internal Revenue Service has ruled that the graduate tuition benefit is not excluded from the income of these employees.
 Employees who do not work for educational institutions are not eligible for the same income exclusion for undergraduate coursework as those that do.

 In general, IRS regulations consider anything of value provided to an employee by an employer to be a form of compensation.
 All compensation must be reported as taxable wages and is subject to income tax withholding, unless specifically excluded by the IRS.